kevinveenbirkenbach/cymais/roles/pc-git/README.md

 You can customize this role by modifying the variables for user email and name or by adding additional Git configuration tasks as needed.

 ## Support and Contributions
-For support, feedback, or contributions to this role, such as adding more Git-related configurations or tools, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions to this role, such as adding more Git-related configurations or tools, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that enhance Git setup and configuration are highly encouraged.